NOAA-CSL/MELODIES-MONET/docs/develop/contribute.rst

   or check out `Past Workshops <workshops.html#Past>`__.
 - See our developers guide, to learn
   `How to incorporate updates to MELODIES MONET <developers_guide.html#How to incorporate updates to MELODIES MONET>`__.
+- Email the MELODIES MONET development team at melodies@ucar.edu